BBYO STANDS WITH ISRAEL

 We have not canceled any of our BBYO Summer 2024 Israel experiences.
 We will keep a careful watch on the situation and elevate the safety of our participants above all else.
 That said, we remain hopeful that by the summer, the Jewish homeland will once again be a place where Jewish teens can safely explore, connect, and have fun together.
 Read more on our safety page →

-Start your journey with our Iberian Discovery program, exploring Spain and Portugal and embracing their rich history and cultural beauty.
-Then, continue the adventure on our three-week Israel Journey experience, which allows teens to connect to the Jewish homeland.
+The trip begins with our Morocco Discovery program, where teens will take 10 days to dive into the history of our Sephardic ancestors.
+Then, they’ll continue the adventure on our three-week Israel Journey experience, which allows teens to connect to the Jewish homeland.

 current grades CURRENT GRADES: 9-11